Gueguettee/ASTER_DELTA_NEUTRAL/ASTER_codes/mega_plan.md

 **Core Philosophy:**
 *   **Security First:** The application will never handle raw private keys for on-chain transactions like fund transfers.
 It will explicitly check balances and instruct the user to perform transfers manually via their wallet.
 *   **User Control:** This is a semi-automated tool, not a fully autonomous bot.
 Every trade execution (opening or closing a position) must be explicitly confirmed by the user.
-*   **Robustness through Modularity:** The architecture is strictly divided into three files, each with a distinct responsibility.
-This allows for isolated development and rigorous unit testing of each component before integration.
+*   **Robustness through Modularity:** The architecture is divided into six focused modules - three core modules and three supporting modules.
+This allows for isolated development, code reusability, and rigorous unit testing of each component before integration.
 *   **Clarity and Maintainability:** The code must be well-documented, follow PEP 8 standards, and use type hints extensively.
+*   **DRY Principle:** Zero code duplication across the entire codebase through shared utility functions and rendering modules.

 AVOID USING EMOJIS !
 Use ASTER for all tests (e.g. position open close) in both perp and spot.